 4. After 5 minutes, add the warm milk water mixture and mix well.

-5. Keep stirring until it is cooked on low flame
+5. Keep stirring until milk mixture is cooked on low flame.

 6. As it starts to thicken, add sugar.

 7. Stir continuously as it turns brown.
 Add the remaining ¼ cup ghee ,spoon by spoon while cooking.

 8. It will start turning thicker and starts to come together.

 9. Continue cooking, it will start getting more brown in color.